Dale Hardiman and Adam Lynch

 Dowel Jones Tom Hancocks 1/5 Thimble

-What are 3 of the best tips you can offer to anyone wanting to start their own business in design?
+What are three of the best tips you can offer to anyone wanting to start their own business in design?

 1. Connect with as many people as you can and ask as many questions as you can.
-The design industry isn't made up of 1000's of individuals, it's made up of communities
+The design industry isn't made up of thousands of individuals, it's made up of communities.

 2. Those that produce your product are just as important as you are - relationships are incredibly important.